intuit/gqlex/README.md

 ```

-After we saw how the traversal is working, lets digg with some example of **gXPath selection GraphQL nodes**
+After we saw how the traversal is working, lets digg with some example of **gqlXPath selection GraphQL nodes**

-gXPath define an expression language as defined above, in addition the expression language contains more terms to familiar with, _Element Name_ and types _abbreviations_.
+gqlXPath define an expression language as defined above, in addition the expression language contains more terms to familiar with, _Element Name_ and types _abbreviations_.
 Why its important, GraphQL document is more than structure that similar to JSON, GraphQL also provide a DSL that exposed by the GraphQL server and GraphQL language.
-the types and the element name will assist the gXPath to select the exact node or nodes.
+the types and the element name will assist the gqlXPath to select the exact node or nodes.

 <u>Element Names</u>